14th Street/Sixth Avenue station: Broadway–Seventh Avenue Line

-The Dual Contracts, which were signed on March 19, 1913, were contracts for the construction and/or rehabilitation and operation of rapid transit lines in the City of New York.
-The contracts were "dual" in that they were signed between the City and two separate private companies (the Interborough Rapid Transit Company and the Brooklyn Rapid Transit Company), all working together to make the construction of the Dual Contracts possible.
-The Dual Contracts promised the construction of several lines in Brooklyn.
+The Dual Contracts between the government of New York City, the BMT, and the IRT were signed in 1913.
 As part of Contract 4, the IRT agreed to build a branch of the original subway line south down Seventh Avenue, Varick Street, and West Broadway to serve the West Side of Manhattan.
 The construction of this line, in conjunction with the construction of the Lexington Avenue Line, would change the operations of the IRT system.
 Instead of having trains go via Broadway, turning onto 42nd Street, before finally turning onto Park Avenue, there would be two trunk lines connected by the 42nd Street Shuttle.
 The system would be changed from looking like a "Z" system on a map to an "H" system.
 One trunk would run via the new Lexington Avenue Line down Park Avenue, and the other trunk would run via the new Seventh Avenue Line up Broadway.
 In order for the line to continue down Varick Street and West Broadway, these streets needed to be widened, and two new streets were built, the Seventh Avenue Extension and the Varick Street Extension.
 It was predicted that the subway extension would lead to the growth of the Lower West Side, and to neighborhoods such as Chelsea and Greenwich Village.

+As part of the Dual Contracts, the IRT was authorized to construct an express station on its Seventh Avenue Line at 14th Street.
+The Christopher Street and 14th Street stations were to be built as part of section 4 of the Seventh Avenue Line, running between Commerce Street and 16th Street.
+This contract was awarded in March 1914 to the United States Realty and Investment Company, who made a low bid of $1.837 million.
+By early 1917, the section of the Seventh Avenue Line from 14th to 42nd Street was nearly complete, and workers were restoring the portion of Seventh Avenue between 14th and 42nd Streets.
+A short section of the new line opened between 42nd Street and 34th Street–Penn Station in June 1917.
+A further extension from 34th to 14th Street was initially scheduled to open by the end of the year, but the extension to 14th Street was still incomplete by that December.

 14th Street opened as part of an extension of the line from 34th Street–Penn Station to South Ferry on July 1, 1918.
 Initially, the station was served by a shuttle running from Times Square to South Ferry.
 The new "H" system was implemented on August 1, 1918, joining the two halves of the Broadway–Seventh Avenue Line and sending all West Side trains south from Times Square.
 An immediate result of the switch was the need to transfer using the 42nd Street Shuttle.
 The completion of the "H" system doubled the capacity of the IRT system.